 Working with your outdoor grill, or an indoor grill can be used as well, you will need the heat still somewhat hot.
 Slice the peaches in half; remove the stone pit.
 Lightly spray the cut side with cooking oil; place the cut side down onto the hot grill.
 Grill for roughly 5 minutes, until the peach becomes soft to touch, but not mushy, and have light grill lines on the flesh.
 Remove from the grill; top with a dollop of cream cheese.
 Drizzle with honey; sprinkle granola over the peaches.
 Serve warm.

-I use an Italian cream cheese, mascapone, but any creamy cheese is suitable for this recipe.
+I use an Italian cream cheese, mascarpone, but any creamy cheese is suitable for this recipe, such as ricotta or Philadelphia cream cheese.
 You can even use a flavored cream cheese by mixing in a bit of cinnamon or vanilla.
 That would be delicious.